Fair Cadora Family Law Image Request A Consultation

 For those seeking a divorce while in the military, there are a few different options for which jurisdictions you may be eligible to file in:

 While the above jurisdictions could all be valid, states may handle the division of military pensions differently.
-However, under federal law, the state of the military member’s legal residence will always have the power to determine dividing a military pension in a divorce.
+However, under federal law, the state of the military member’s legal residence can have the power to determine dividing a military pension in a divorce.

 When filing for a divorce that includes one or both spouses as members of the military, there can be additional layers of logistics to sort through not typical in a traditional civilian divorce, so it is crucial for the success of your military divorce to work with an experienced attorney who knows and works with the intricacies involved in a military divorce.